Menu - Mr Yum

 The heavier end of the menu carries Wagyu sirloin marinated in miso for 10 days and grilled hapuka (a fish similar to bass or groper) with seaweed lemon butter, as well as a monstrous okonomiyaki; a dinner-plate sized matcha crepe filled with cabbage, onion and pickled ginger, smothered in Japanese barbeque sauce and Kewpie mayonnaise.
 Provolone cheese anchors the umami without adding overpowering richness.
 The kitchen also sends out donburi bowls and flames yakitori skewers to order.

-Cleanse your palate with sips of sparkling cucumber water, which is $5 per head for the duration of the meal.
-It’s small, significant details such as this – and the Australian art on the walls from government initiative Artbank – that make Future Future stand out, just like sister restaurant Congress.
+Cleanse your palate with sips of sparkling cucumber water.
+It’s small, significant details such as this – and the Australian art on the walls from government initiative Artbank – that make Future Future stand out.